Altinum: Archaeological and remote sensing studies

 Aegean pottery was found on the islands of Torcello and Mazzorbo.
-These were probably along a sea trade route form the Aegean Sea and the eastern Mediterranean to the Altinum area between the 9th and 7th centuries BCE.
+These were probably along a sea trade route from the Aegean Sea and the eastern Mediterranean to the Altinum area between the 9th and 7th centuries BCE.
 This route continued to be used in the Iron Age, as attested by the finds of Attic pottery in these two islands and other islands in the northern part of the Lagoon of Venice (San Tommaso dei Bognomi, San Giacomo in Paludo, Vignole and Sant'Erasmo).

-A land path with a fort equipped with wooden elements has also been traced Ca’ Tron and Portegrandi, to the northeast of Altinum.
-It preceded the via Annia.
+A land path with a fort equipped with wooden elements has also been traced from Ca' Tron and Portegrandi, to the northeast of Altinum.
+It preceded the Via Annia.
 It might have connected these two coastal centres to other coastal centres on the Adriatic Sea from the 11th century on and to the inland centres and the Alps via the rivers Sile and Piave.

-For information related to Altinum's contacts with Celtic groups see the Pre-Roman Altinum section above.
+For information related to Altinum's contacts with Celtic groups, see the Pre-Roman Altinum section above.